aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 make all
 ```

-After the deployment, an output file `generated/output.json` is generated containing the list of created storage.
+After the deployment, an output file `generated/output.json` is generated containing the list of created resources.

 ## Clean-up